arlac77/iterable-string-interceptor/README.md

 ## EarlyConsumerCallback

-will be called from the ExpressionTransformer if the given remainder needs to be altered
+Will be called from the ExpressionTransformer if the given remainder needs to be altered.

 Type: ()